Maascamp/fohlc/README.md

 The bookkeeping strategy for managing linked list pointers and eviction is modeled on the [ConcurrentLinkedHashMap design](https://github.com/ben-manes/concurrentlinkedhashmap/wiki/Design) which amortizes bookkeeping and eviction across threads.
-We aim to keep the load factor between 0.8 and 0.85.
+The default target load factor is 0.8, but can be configured.

 Puts into FifoOffHeapLongCache are only written if the key does not currently exist in the cache.
 Note that FifoOffHeapLongCache explicitly does NOT offer delete/remove key functionality.